josswinn/Hacking-the-Academy/Notes.md

 * 'Hacks' originally referred to "elaborate but harmless pranks" (Raymond, 2004, 44)
 * 1969: ARPANET joined up hackers from different universities, such as Stanford and Carnegie-Mellon.
 Origins of a shared (academic) culture.
 * Took on the responsibility of running the early Internet and formed groups such as IETF.
 Not corporate types but grubby hippies.
 Later called 'geeks' or 'nerds'.
+* ARPANET hackers influenced by the academic 'publish or perish' imperative.
+Collaboration and sharing of source code.
+Idealism of 'networked community of minds'. cf. Cybernetic influence.
+Turner, 2006.
+(Raymond 2004, 45)
 * Stallman and Free Software Foundation (1980s).
 Led to a hacker consciousness and identity/ethic.
 MIT AI Lab as "hacker's paradise" (Moody, 2001, 15).
 * X Windows (MIT) is example of commercial interests working with academic hackers.
 * First web server (HTTP daemon) was created by Rob McCool at the University of Illinois and grew into Apache, which now serves 63% of all websites.